chernikovalexey/Prevel/Docs/Extensions/Core.md

 #Prevel Core Extension

-This will be only useful if you use __[Prevel Core Extension](https://github.com/chernikovalexey/Prevel/blob/master/Extensions/Core.js)__ which is available as an addition to Prevel.
+This documentation will be only useful if you used __[Prevel Core Extension](https://github.com/chernikovalexey/Prevel/blob/master/Extensions/Core.js)__ which is available as an addition to Prevel.

+To use it, you can simply attach it as the additional script to to your page or re-build Prevel locally on your computer.

 __Example of attaching:__